vuejs/docs/src/api/composition-api.md

 console.log(state.foo) // 3
 ```

-`toRefs` is useful when returning a reactive object from a composition function so that the consuming component can destructure / spread the returned object without losing reactivity:
+`toRefs` is useful when returning a reactive object from a composition function so that the consuming component can destructure/spread the returned object without losing reactivity:

 ```js
 function useFeatureX() {